Can You Get A Service Dog If You Have OCD?

-We can all be a bit obsessive compulsive from time to time, but there are some individuals in this world whose daily lives are greatly impacted from the disorder.
+You may have heard the term obsessive-compulsive used a lot, but there are some individuals in this world whose daily lives are greatly impacted by the disorder.
 It may seem as if you can get a service animal for just about anything these days, and that is somewhat the case.
 These animals are so popular because they are so effective!
 Believe it or not, there is a service dog for individuals suffering from OCD.

 How A Service Animal Can Help Someone With OCD

-The type of service animal that an individual with OCD would have is classified as a psychiatric service animal.
-This classification of service animal is great for individuals suffering from PTSD, panic attacks, depression, anxiety, and OCD.
+The type of service animal that an individual with OCD would have is classified as a psychiatric service animal (PSA).
+This classification of a service animal is great for individuals suffering from PTSD, panic attacks, depression, anxiety, and OCD.

 This probably seems like a minor situation, but these situations can repeatedly happen day in and day out.
 The meeting is just one example, but a task as simple as eating dinner can easily be derailed.

 Many individuals with severe OCD typically have anxiety.
 Service dogs are able to provide companionship and protection.
 When someone suffers from an anxiety attack the service animal is right there to provide comfort in any way possible.
 Whether by bringing you your prescription medications or simply lying on you to provide body compression.